arkytroite/Civ-Mod/README.md

 * The Ideologies gain new governmental buidings, which provide extra Happiness.
   * Liberalism gets the Polling Station, which also provides Culture.
   * Communism gets the People's Council, which also provides Science.
-  * Facism gets the Propoganda Office, which also provides faster unit build time,
+  * Facism gets the Propoganda Office, which also provides faster unit build time.
 ## Slavery
 Makes captured civilian units turn into Slaves, which build slower than Workers and may revolt.
 * Slaves can also be used to hurry building in cities, similar to a Great Engineer.